UF CARE 2023 Dissertation Aid Grants

 - The proposed project must have been approved by the trainee’s advisory committee as the dissertation project, as attested to in the mentor’s evaluative letter.

-- The primary mentor must submit an evaluative letter of the applicant’s qualifications including comparative statements of the applicant’s productivity and potential as an independent scientist.
+- The primary mentor must be a UF CARE member who contributes a portion of their annual IDCs to UF CARE.
+The primary mentor must submit an evaluative letter of the applicant’s qualifications including comparative statements of the applicant’s productivity and potential as an independent scientist.
 This letter must also include a statement regarding the disposition (e.g., storage, transfer, or destruction) of biospecimens, animals, biohazards, or similar materials that may exist at study conclusion.
-This letter will be submitted via a webform separate from the remaining components of the application.
-The webform link will be distributed to mentors of applicants who have submitted a Letter of Intent by the October 1 deadline.
+This letter will be submitted via a webform (see “2023 Dissertation Aid Grants Mentor Letter Submission Form” below).

 Application Structure & Formatting